General traveller leaflet

 Mosquitoes and insects

-In many (sub)tropical countries, diseases such as malaria, yellow fever and Zika are transmitted by
+In many (sub)tropical countries, diseases such as malaria, yellow fever, dengue, chikungunya

 Some measures against mosquito and insect bites are:

-• Protect yourself with covering clothes.
-Wear long sleeves, long trousers and closed
+- Protect yourself with covering clothes.
+Wear long sleeves, long trousers and

-shoes with socks.
-Feet, ankles, lower legs, forearms and neck are favoured
+closed shoes with socks.
+Feet, ankles, lower legs, forearms and neck are

-• Sleep under a mosquito net (mosquito net).
+DEET. - Sleep under an impregnated mosquito net (mosquito net).

-• Anti-malaria tablets are advised for some areas.
-Discuss this with your
+- Malaria tablets are advised for some areas.
+Discuss this with the

 Sunbathing and swimming